stonepros/stone/doc/rbd/libvirt.rst

 - VirtualBox
 - etc.

-Ceph block devices support QEMU/KVM.
-You can use Ceph block devices with software that interfaces with ``libvirt``.
-The following stack diagram illustrates how ``libvirt`` and QEMU use Ceph block devices via ``librbd``.
+Stone block devices support QEMU/KVM.
+You can use Stone block devices with software that interfaces with ``libvirt``.
+The following stack diagram illustrates how ``libvirt`` and QEMU use Stone block devices via ``librbd``.

 .. ditaa::